Optimal mean value estimates beyond Vinogradov's mean value theorem: Introduction

 In recent years, our understanding of systems of diagonal equations and their associated mean values has advanced rapidly.
 Whilst only a few years ago, such mean values had been comprehensively understood only in the most basic cases, the resolution of the main conjecture associated with Vinogradov's mean value theorem by the second author \cite{Woo2016,Woo2017} and Bourgain, Demeter and Guth \cite{BDG2016} has transformed the landscape.
 It now seems feasible to address the challenge of establishing similarly strong results for a much wider class of cognate problems.

-In this memoir, we attain the convexity barrier for a family of mean values associated with systems of equations that fail to be translation-dilation invariant, and thus lie outside the scope of the efficient congruencing and $\l^2$-decoupling methods developed by the second author \cite{Woo2016, Woo2017} and Bourgain, Demeter and Guth \cite{BDG2016}.
+In this memoir, we make progress towards, and in certain cases attain, the convexity barrier for a family of mean values associated with systems of equations that fail to be translation-dilation invariant and thus lie outside the scope of the efficient congruencing and $\l^2$-decoupling methods developed by the second author \cite{Woo2016, Woo2017} and Bourgain, Demeter and Guth \cite{BDG2016}.
 The most accessible of our results addresses systems of cubic and quadratic diagonal equations.
 Let $\calN_{s,v,u}(X)$ denote the number of integral solutions $\bx \in [-X,X]^s$ of the system of equations

 consisting of $u$ quadratic and $v$ cubic equations of diagonal shape.
 Here and throughout we assume the coefficients $c_{i,j}^{(k)}$ of such systems to be integral.
 It is clear that the presence of coefficients in such systems necessitates some kind of non-singularity condition, lest the equations interact in some non-generic way.
 We refer to an $r \times s$ matrix $C$ as \emph{highly non-singular} if $s \ge r$ and any collection of $r$ distinct columns of $C$ forms a non-singular matrix.